exploring self-realization, sacred personhood, and full humanity

 How many people would you trust to always seek for your highest and best interests?
 How many people would you trust never to gossip about you, never slant a story, never take advantage of you?

 This perception of existential lack is an illusion.
 But when we live on the lower levels of consciousness, a sense of emptiness will feel very real to us.
-It's how we'll see the world: "There's scarcity everywhere! there's never enough! no matter how much I have, I never feel safe and secure!"
+It's how we'll see the world: "There's scarcity everywhere! there's never enough! no matter how much I have, even if I'm a billionaire or have power over hundreds of millions, I never feel safe and secure!"

-And this means that, even if the false self makes millions, it will never be happy.
-There is no true happiness on those lower levels of consciousness; only a momentary thrill of winning or gaining something, but then it all fades into nothingness.
+And this means that, even if the false self gets what it wants, it will never be happy.
+There is no true happiness on those lower levels of consciousness; only a momentary thrill of winning or gaining, but then it all fades into nothingness.
 Ego-based so-called romantic love is a prime example here, with that "nasty habit of disappearing overnight."

 And when someone is driven by this sense of "never enough," of systemic emptiness, it's like an addiction, and eventually anybody with an addiction is very likely to let you down, and will put him or herself first in order to fill an incessant gnawing hunger of the spirit.